Pushing behavioral health care forward: Q&A with an Army BH officer

-U.S. Army Soldiers take part in a yoga session to destress during exercise Khaan Quest 24, an annual, multinational and multicomponent training exercise led by the Mongolian Armed Forces designed to promote regional peace and security.
-Capt.
-Cody West, the behavioral health officer for the exercise, ensured Soldiers had opportunities to take part in preventative health measures for mental health.
-(Capt.
-Cody West)
+U.S. Army Capt.
+Cody West, the behavioral health officer for exercise Khaan Quest 24, and Sgt.
+Caitlyn Wiley, a human resources specialist, both assigned to the 8th Military Police Brigade, 8th Theater Sustainment Command, take part in a yoga session to destress during KQ24, an annual, multinational and multicomponent training exercise led by the Mongolian Armed Forces designed to promote regional peace and security.
+West ensured Soldiers had opportunities to take part in preventative health measures and activities like this for their mental health.
+(Maj.
+Ronald Marshall)

 |Date Taken: